Freezing beetroot - what you should pay attention to

 * Affiliate links / Image source: Amazon

-How to freeze beetroot
+How to Freeze Beetroot

 Tip: Our recommendation for the right plastic freezer containers with lids for your beetroot: